Magnetic field generation in mergers of massive main-sequence stars: Results

-The length scales can also be identified in power spectra of the kinetic and magnetic energy (Fig.~\ref{fig:powerspectra}).
-Most of the kinetic energy resides at large scales and low wave numbers for all times, as expected for the rotation of the stellar cores and of the post-merger product (Fig.~\ref{fig:powerspectra}, upper panel).
+The length scales of the magnetic field amplification can also be identified in power spectra of the kinetic and magnetic energy (Fig.~\ref{fig:powerspectra}).
+Most of the kinetic energy resides at large scales and low wave numbers for all times, as expected for the rotation of the stellar cores and of the post-merger product (Fig.~\ref{fig:powerspectra}, top panel).
 The power spectrum follows a power law to smaller scales (exponent between $-1.4$ and $-1.1$), probably due to turbulence seeded by flow instabilities.
-The exponents are smaller in magnitude than the Kolmogorov exponent of $-5/3$ that would be expected for a homogenous, isotropic turbulent cascade.
-Plots of power spectra of the magnetic energy (Fig.~\ref{fig:powerspectra}, lower panel), however, show that magnetic energy is injected at small scales (about $0.1$--$0.2\,R_\odot$) and propagates to larger scales during the amplification (see $t=-4.2$\,d to $t=-2$\,d).
+The exponents are smaller in magnitude than the Kolmogorov exponent of $-5/3$ that would be expected for a homogeneous, isotropic turbulent cascade.
+Plots of power spectra of the magnetic energy (Fig.~\ref{fig:powerspectra}, bottom panel), however, show that magnetic energy is injected at small scales (about $0.1$--$0.2\,R_\odot$) and propagates to larger scales during the amplification (see $t\,{=}-4.2$\,d to $t\,{=}-2$\,d).
 After the cores have merged, redistribution of the magnetic energy leads to a similar spectrum at 5\,d as for the kinetic energy, with most of the energy at large scales (about $3$--$10\,R_\odot$).
-The exponents of the power law have been obtained by a fit to $\epsilon_\mathrm{mag}$ for $\nu$ between 0.1 and $10\,R_\odot^{-1}$ and are 1.38, $-0.20$, and $-0.78$ for $t=-4.2\,$d, $-2.0\,$d, and $5.0\,$d, respectively.
+The exponents of the power law were obtained by a fit to $\epsilon_\mathrm{mag}$ for $\nu$ between 0.1 and $10\,R_\odot^{-1}$ and are 1.38, $-0.20$, and $-0.78$ for $t=-4.2\,$d, $-2.0\,$d, and $5.0\,$d, respectively.
 This behavior is similar to the MRI simulations by \citet{bhat2016a}, in which large-scale modes only grow late in the evolution when the amplification nears saturation.
 As mentioned there, large-scale magnetic fields seem to appear when the amplification process saturates (see also \citealp{ebrahimi2009a}).
+We suggest that this energy conversion from small to large scales is partially due to the large-scale ordered fluid motions winding up magnetic fields into a dominant toroidal component and an effective, large-scale dynamo that also explains the magnetic amplification beyond equipartition with the turbulent energy, akin to the case of white dwarf mergers studied in \citet{pakmor2024a}.